WSU-kduncan/ceg3120-cicd-Historyvariety/README-CI.md

 4. Open your browser and go to [link above](http://localhost:4200)
 5. Check the output to make sure your containier is running!

+### Documentation

+## Project Description

+  The goal of this project is to automatically build a Docker image and upload it to DockerHub whenever we update the main branch on GitHub.
+  This all saves a lot time and keeps everything up to date without needing to do it manually!
+  This project helped familairize me with Git actions and Workflow files too!

 ## What is not working!